mousamdhakal/Project-management-system/README.md

 `yarn start:dev`

 3. Run the command in frontend directory to get frontend up and running.

+`yarn start`

 The specifics for using the backend API is given inside `/project-management-backend/` directory.